Angel Blade: Moena Shinguji

 Moena Shinguji (神宮寺萌奈 Shingūji Moena) is a young, not overdeveloped, student at the academy who is able to transform into her super heroine alter ego, Angel Blade, thanks to the power of her heart-shaped amulet given to her by her parents.
 She works as a waitress at her aunt's cafe on the academy campus.
-At first, she is unaware of her dual-life as Angel Blade, until (near the end of the 1st episode) her heart pendant is damaged, leaving Moena's consciousness in control of the Angel Blade body.
+At first, she is unaware of her dual-life as Angel Blade, until (near the end of the first episode) her heart pendant is damaged, leaving Moena's consciousness in control of the Angel Blade body.

 Shaia Hishizaki

 Shaia Hishizaki (菱崎シャイア Hishizaki Shaia) is a famous supermodel who first appears briefly in Angel Blade episode 1.
 She later joins Moena and is revealed to be Angel Ender's alter ego.
 In the Angel Blade Punish! series, she is raped twice: first (in episode 2) by her photographer, after he is "brainwashed" by Widow, then later (in episode 3) by Widow's minion Sledge, in front of an arena full of famous people who all turn out to be mutants.

-She shares a name with a character from the video game/OVA series Voltage Fighter Gowcaizer, which Masami Obari previously did work on.
+She shares a name with a character from the video game/OVA series Voltage Fighter Gowcaizer, which Masami Ōbari previously did work on.

 Elphie Elfman

-Elphie Elfman (エルフィ・エルフマン Erufui Erufuman) is a busty cowgirl who meets Moena at the beginning of the 2nd Angel Blade Punish! episode.
+Elphie Elfman (エルフィ・エルフマン Erufui Erufuman) is a busty cowgirl who meets Moena at the beginning of the second Angel Blade Punish! episode.
 When Moena eventually gets in trouble, Elphie transforms into Angel Beretta.
 In Angel Blade Punish! episode 3, she (as Angel Beretta) saves Ayame, Shaiya and Angel Blade after they are captured by Widow.
 She sometimes uses English words and phrases amongst her otherwise Japanese sentences (e.g. "What's your name, samurai girl?" and "Moena, are you okay?").
-In the third episode of Angel Blade Punish!, Moena had already lost her powers from Widow's assault, and Elphie tries to comfort her... in the hot tub.
+In the third episode of Angel Blade Punish!, Moena had already lost her powers from Widow's assault, and Elphie tries to comfort her in the hot tub.
 Elphie goes down on Moena, and a mysterious nature increases as she causes Moena to have a subliminal golden orgasm, where she has a vision of a mysterious winged woman.
-Elphie's knowledge of the Angel System and her obtainment of the Beretta form are still unexplained, and rumors are that she could be Nailkaizer in the form she was originally before she was mutated by Dark Mother, since in Nail's flashback in Punish! episode one, her face wasn't shown and her hair was shorter and light blue.
-Also, both characters in the Japanese cast are played by Yuu Asakawa.
+Elphie's knowledge of the Angel System and her obtainment of the Beretta form are still unexplained, and rumors are that she could be Nailkaizer in the form she was originally before she was mutated by Dark Mother, since in Nail's flashback in Punish! episode one, her face was not shown and her hair was shorter and light blue.
+Also, both characters in the Japanese cast are played by Yū Asakawa.

 She shares a name with a character from the video game/OVA series Voltage Fighter Gowcaizer, which Masami Ōbari previously did work on.
-Her name may also be a reference to American singer/composer Danny Elfman.